nf-core/taxprofiler/docs/usage.md

 For more information how to set up your input samplesheet, see [Multiple runs of the same sample](#multiple-runs-of-the-same-sample).

-Activating this functionality will concatenate togther the FASTQ files with the same sample name _after_ the optional preprocessing steps and prior profiling.
-Note that libraries with runs of different pairment types will **not** the different types merged together, and output files will indicate with a `_se` or `_pe` suffix to the sample name accordingly.
+Activating this functionality will concatenate the FASTQ files with the same sample name _after_ the optional preprocessing steps and _before_ profiling.
+Note that libraries with runs of different pairing types will **not** be merged and this will be indicated on output files with a `_se` or `_pe` suffix to the sample name accordingly.

 You can optionally save the FASTQ output of the run merging with the `--save_runmerged_reads`.